Knowledge Distillation with Deep Supervision: Experiment

+{\bf Datasets.} There are two datasets in our experiments.
+CIFAR-100 consists of 60000 colored images from 100 categories.
+Each category has 600 images, of which 500 are used as training set and 100 are used as test set.
+TinyImageNet is a more challenging dataset, which is a subset of the ILSVRC-2012 dataset and consists of 200 categories.
+In each category, there are 500 images for training, 50 images for validation and 50 images for test.

-{\bf Training details.} We train all models for 240 epochs with a batch size of 64 and the learning rate is divided by 10 at 150th, 180th and 210th epochs.
+{\bf Settings.} We implement all methods in Pytorch \cite{Paszke2019PyTorchAI} and conduct all experiments on an NVIDIA GeFore RTX 2080Ti GPU.
+For all datasets, we train all models for 240 epochs with a batch size of 64 and the learning rate is divided by 10 at 150th, 180th and 210th epochs.
 The initial learning rate is 0.01 for MobileNet and ShuffleNet, and 0.05 for other models.
 The weight decay is set to $5\times{10}^{-4}$.
 For fairness of comparison, we set $\alpha$ to 1 and temperature $\tau$ to 4 for all methods.
 The hyper-parameter $\beta$ in our proposed DSKD is set to 30.
 To ensure the reliability of the results, we train each method for three times and report the means and standard deviations.